bpires/handbook/react/index.md

 We'll explore all of these in this book, and we'll leave the more advanced concepts to other learning resources.

-## How much JavaScript you need to know to use React?
+## How much JavaScript do you need to know to use React?

 Before jumping straight into React, you should have a good understanding of some core JavaScript concepts.